ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 ### Transformations
 - Narrow: filtering
-- Wide: sorting, often use network resources, unless all input
+- Wide: sorting, often use network resources, unless all input partitions are on the same machine.
+-